RavenCutie21/Voice-Changer-Settings/README.md

 ![CPUl](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/reCPU%20settings.png)

-Colab: f0-RMVPE,Chunk 192,Extra131072,Tune Voice dependant but range is -12 to +12,Index 0 or 1,Gain In0.7 Out1.4,Model type any, but seemed ONNX was clearer on the very first words, if you wait awhile it will have a choppy start again, you can mess with chunk and see if that fixes it
+Colab: f0-RMVPE,Chunk 192,Extra131072,Tune Voice dependant but range is -12 to +12,Index 0 or 1,Gain In0.7 Out1.4,Model type any, but seemed ONNX was clearer on the very first words, if you wait awhile it will have a choppy start again, you can mess with chunk and see if that fixes it.
+UNFORTUNATELY the EXPORT to ONNX button seems to broken and doesnt do anything as of August 17th, 2023.

 ![Colab](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/reColab%20settings.png)